ksandoval21/ksandoval21.github.io/PROPOSAL.md

 # Portfolio Project Proposal
 ## Project Description and Motivation
 My motivation for creating my portfolio is to showcase my abilities in software development.
-My portfolio will display personal information about me, projects I have built in the past, and contact information.
+My portfolio will display a picture of myself, personal information about me, projects I have built in the past, and contact information.
 ## Prior Art
 I got inspiration from different portfolios I have viewed.
 I want my portfolio to express my personality and to give people who view is a sense of who I am.
 I took inspiration from Tony Gines with how his navbar was position and how much white space there was.
 I also like Ali Spittel's portfolio with how simple yet colorful her page was.
 ## Core User Workflows